-Monisha Toteja has 15 years of professional experience and possesses a solid background in strategic thinking and structured communication.
-Monisha has worked with the private, public and nonprofit sectors, and has assisted a wide variety of professionals in defining their strategic vision, creating a pitch for potential clients and investors, engaging key stakeholders and improving their overall communications skills.
+Monisha Toteja has over 17 years of professional experience and possesses a solid background in strategic thinking and structured communication.
+Monisha has worked with the private, public and nonprofit sectors, and has assisted a wide variety of professionals in improving their executive presence, communicating through difficult situations, creating a pitch for potential clients and investors, engaging key stakeholders and boosting their overall communication skills.

 Monisha holds an MBA from The Wharton School, University of Pennsylvania, an MA in International Studies from The Lauder Institute, University of Pennsylvania, and a BA in German Studies from Duke University.
 She speaks German fluently, Hindi conversationally and has a basic knowledge of Spanish.
-Monisha also teaches communication at The Wharton School.
+Monisha also teaches communication at The Wharton School and is a Member of the Forbes Coaches Council..

 The Dynamic Speaking Story